dheurtev/dheurtev/sysops.md

 # My picks for system admin and operations (sysops)

-Technologies I am using or used in recent years or considering.

 ## Best practices ##
 - Avoid manual changes and GUI as leads to non-reproductible environment.